longread-well/MHAP/docs/source/quickstart.rst

 			Set all unset parameters for the default settings.
 Same defaults are applied to Nanopore and Pacbio reads.
 0) None, 1) Default, 2) Fast, 3) Sensitive.
 		--store-full-id, default = false
 			Store full IDs as seen in FASTA file, rather than storing just the sequence position in the file.
 Some FASTA files have long IDS, slowing output of results.
 This options is ignored when using compressed file format.
-		--supress-noise, default = 0
+		--suppress-noise, default = 0
-			[int] 0) Does nothing, 1) completely removes any k-mers not specified in the filter file, 2) supresses k-mers not specified in the filter file, similar to repeats.
+			[int] 0) Does nothing, 1) completely removes any k-mers not specified in the filter file, 2) suppresses k-mers not specified in the filter file, similar to repeats.
 		--threshold, default = 0.78
 			[double], the threshold cutoff for the second stage sort-merge filter.
 This is based on the identity score computed from the Jaccard distance of k-mers (size given by ordered-kmer-size) in the overlapping regions.
 		--version, default = false